SeeedJP/ReButton/README.md

 ![ide_preference](img/ide_preference.png)

-Then goes to the Boards Managet from Tools > Board.
+Then goes to the Boards Manager from Tools > Board.
 And search ReButton board package by entering "rebutton".
 Then choose the candidate and click the "install" button.

 ![boards_manager](img/boards_manager.png)